-The area of foraging activity connected with an apiary typically ranges over a surface of roughly 7 km2.
-This aspect is relevant and constitutes the basis with which honeybees and beehive products have been proposed as suitable indicators of chemical pollution (Wallwork-Barber et al., 1982; Crane, 1984; Bromenshenk et al., 1985; Pinzauti et al., 1991; Raes et al., 1992; Leita et al., 1996; Pohl, 2009; Pohl et al. 2012; Bargańska et al., 2016).
-Thus, a network of apiaries located in the vicinity of polluted/unpolluted areas can supply plenty of data for the constant monitoring of atmospheric element emissions from different sources over time (Leita et al., 1996; Conti and Botrè, 2001).
-On the other hand, the presence of elements in honey is essential for its safety and quality (Grembecka and Szefer, 2013; Devi et al., 2018; Voica et al., 2020; Conti et al., 2022).

-Understanding the complexity of environmental and food production systems is crucial in biomonitoring studies.
-According to Ashby (1958), the comprehension of a complex system depends on the information variety (requisite variety) held by the observer (Conti et al., 2019a,b).
-Variety and variability are two central dimensions of the complexity of ecosystems (Conti et al., 2020).
-Thus, in this study, we have, on purpose, enhanced the information variety endowment (fourteen metals, up to 454 samples, five sites, about thirteen thousand analytical determinations), aiming to have more consistent results about elements content in bees and beehive products to attentively supporting the sustainable management of the involved ecosystems (Conti et al., 2020).
-This is explained because several studies on bees and their products are based on a low quantity of samples and a limited sampling period.
+68 The area of foraging activity connected with an apiary typically ranges over a surface of roughly 7 km2.
+This aspect is relevant and constitutes the basis with which honeybees and beehive products 69 have been proposed as suitable indicators of chemical pollution (Wallwork-Barber, 1982; Crane, 70 1984; Bromenshenk et al., 1985; Pinzauti et al., 1991; Raes et al., 1992; Leita et al., 1996; Pohl, 71 2009; Pohl et al. 2012; Bargańska et al., 2016).
+Thus, a network of apiaries located in the vicinity of 72 polluted/unpolluted areas can supply plenty of data for the constant monitoring of atmospheric 73 element emissions from different sources over time (Leita et al., 1996; Conti and Botrè, 2001).
+On 74 the other hand, the presence of elements in honey is essential in terms of both its safety and quality 75 (Grembecka and Szefer, 2013; Devi et al., 2018; Voica et al., 2020; Conti et al., 2022).
+76 depends on the information variety (requisite variety) held by the observer (Conti et al., 2019a,b).
+79 Variety and variability are two central dimensions of the complexity of ecosystems (Conti et al., 80 2020).
+Thus, in this study, we have on purpose enhanced the information variety endowment 81 (fourteen metals, up to 454 samples, five sites, about thirteen thousand analytical determinations), 82 aiming to have more consistent results about elements content in bees and beehive products in order 83 to attentively supporting the sustainable management of the involved ecosystems (Conti et al., 84 2020).
+This is explained because several studies on bees and their products are based on a low 85 86 quantity of samples and, sometimes, a limited sampling period.